 In comparison, the 2018 MacBook Air offers two Thunderbolt 3 ports and nothing else, while the 2018 Mac mini offers four Thunderbolt 3 ports, two USB 3 ports for older peripherals, an HDMI port.

 We don't recommend the entry-level non-Retina iMac, if you can't afford to spend £200 more on the next model up our advice is to look at the Apple Refurbished Store because you may find a previous-generation iMac model with a better processor than this one offers for less money.

 Read our review of the 2017 21.5-inch iMac.

 We also have a review of the 2019 21.5in iMac for comparison.

 The best low-cost Mac for you depends on your needs.

 If you want something powerful and already have a monitor, mouse and keyboard, then the 2018 Mac mini is an excellent choice.
 It packs a lot of power and the price, while higher than before, is really great value.

 We wouldn't recommend buying the entry-level iMac right now.
-If you want an iMac we'd advise that you spend a little more and buy the £1,249/$1,299 option with it's 4K display and better graphics card.
-But we'd still advise that you wait until later in 2019 when we expect that Apple will update the iMac range.
+If you want an iMac we'd advise that you spend a little more and buy the £1,249/$1,299 option with it's 4K display and better graphics card - especially now the range has been updated for 2019 with new hardware such as quad- or six-core 8th-gen Intel processors.

-If even the Mac mini, as Apple's cheapest Mac, is too expensive for you at £799/$799 then we recommend that you look to Apple's Refurbished store to see if there are any good deals to be had.
+If even the Mac mini, as Apple's cheapest Mac, is too expensive for you at £799/$799 then we recommend that you look to Apple's Refurbished store to see if there are any good deals to be had on older models.
 You might also want to read our article about buying a second-hand or refurbished Mac.